CodeTillMars/SendCafe/Readme.md

 ## Test Cases:
 This test suite support HTML report using extent report.

-here is the list of the test cases:
+here is the list of the test cases desinged using BDD framewaork which allows automation of functional validation in easily readable and understandable format (like plain English) to Business Analysts, Developers, Testers, etc

 ```
-        """ CAFEE-001
+        """ CASE-001

         * Test login with provider credential.
         **Test Scenario:**